 MUSIC COMPUTING LAB MEETINGS

-The Music Computing Lab has regular research meetings on Tuesdays at 3pm.
+The Music Computing Lab has regular research meetings.
 The meeting format is flexible and includes research talks, seminars, demonstrations of prototypes, discussions of selected journal articles, and hands-on tutorials of tools and techniques.

 Previous Talks and Seminars

 10 July 2014Speakers: Nanda Khaorapapong, Doon MacDonald and Tony Stockman – Queen Mary University

 Title: Methods and tools for interaction design beyond the GUI

 We present a series of projects which focus on the development and evaluation of non-visual Interaction Design.
 Firstly we look at a number of examples and issues raised in the use of audio to improve human performance in both physical activity and spatial cognition tasks.
 We then take a step back to consider methods for auditory display design, in particular examining ways in which sound track composition can inform the practice of auditory display design.
 We go on to look at ways in which haptic interfaces may be used as a discrete means of cueing human social interactions.
 We conclude by pulling together issues inherent to the development of non-traditional interfaces and problems that arise in their evaluation with both specific and mainstream populations.